fingerx/uWebKit/README.md

 #### How much does it cost?

 uWebKit2 is [available for purchase](http://uwebkit.com/store) at $95/seat.
-A seat required for each project team member (programmers, artists, designers).  uWebKit2 is a free upgrade for uWebKit1 license holders.
+A seat required for each project team member (programmers, artists, designers) running uWebKit in the Unity Editor.  uWebKit2 is a free upgrade for uWebKit1 license holders.

 #### Unity Forums Discussion Thread